klauspost/compress/s2/README.md

 # Performance

+This section will focus on comparisons to Snappy.
+This package is solely aimed at replacing Snappy as a high speed compression package.
+If you are mainly looking for better compression [zstandard](https://github.com/klauspost/compress/tree/master/zstd#zstd) gives better compression, but typically at speeds slightly below "better" mode in this package.

-Compression is increased, mostly around 5-20% and the throughput is typically 25-40% increased (single threaded) compared to the non-assembly Go implementation.
+Compression is increased compared to Snappy, mostly around 5-20% and the throughput is typically 25-40% increased (single threaded) compared to the non-assembly Go implementation.

 A "better" compression mode is also available.
 This allows to trade a bit of speed for a minor compression gain.
 The content compressed in this mode is fully compatible with the standard decoder.